| Title: | Zero-Based Indexing in R |

 and (sub-)assignment.

-object is just like a normal vector or matrix, but x[i]
+An index0 object is just like a normal vector or matrix, but x[i] returns

 x |